saad9098-j/saad9098-j/README.md

 - Backend architectures
 - Data Science fundamentals

-I am currently looking for a working student position in software development.
+I am currently looking for a working student position in software development or data-related roles.